High-Performance-Computing/Project/MobileNetArchitecture.md

 ## MobileNetV2

 The first architecture was updated with <a href="https://arxiv.org/abs/1801.04381">MobileNetV2: Inverted Residuals and Linear Bottlenecks</a> by Mark Sandler, Andrew Howard, Menglong Zhu, Andrey Zhmoginov, Liang-Chieh Chen.
+The network design is based on MobileNetV1 and significantly improves its accuracy.
 The main contribution of MobileNetV2 is a novel layer module: **the inverted residual with linear bottleneck**.

 ### MobileNetV3